The Y2K Problem

 Correcting all of this, however, was not the largest part of the problem.
 By 1997, AT&T had estimated that “60% of the time and money needed for its total compliance efforts” would be devoted to testing the source code changes made to address the issue.

-Companies and organisations in some countries, but not all, checked, fixed, and upgraded their computer systems to address the anticipated problem.
+Companies and organizations in some countries, but not all, checked, fixed, and upgraded their computer systems to address the anticipated problem.
 Very few computer failures were reported when the clocks rolled over into 2000.